-- 1. Trapping: - Boll weevil pheromone traps (Plato Industries, Inc., Houston, Texas) (Plato et al, 2001) were placed around the perimeter of all fields located in season-long active phase zones shortly after planting at a space of approximately 300 feet (Boyd et al, 2000).
-In areas of the Southwest Zone, Southeast Zone and Central Zone where 2004 fall weevil captures averaged between .01 and .002 boll weevils per trap spacing was 900 feet around the perimeter of the field, and where 2004 fall weevil captures averaged .001 or less boll weevils per trap, spacing was 1800 feet.
+- 1. Trapping: - Boll weevil pheromone traps (Plato Industries, Inc., Houston, Texas) (Plato et al, 2001) were a. placed around the perimeter of all fields located in season-long active phase zones shortly after planting at a space of approximately 300 feet (Boyd et al, 2000).
+During 2007 all Arkansas Boll Weevil Eradication Program (ABWEP) Zones where 2006 fall weevil trap captures had averaged at or above .01 boll weevils per trap per week spacing was 300 feet, between .01 and .002 boll weevils captured per trap in fall of 2006 the spacing was 900 feet, and where 2006 fall weevil captures averaged .001 or less boll weevils per trap, the spacing was 1800 feet.
 Fields adjacent to other states were trapped at approximately 300 feet.
-In the Southwest Zone, Southeast Zone and Central Zone traps were baited with combo lure 25 mg of grandlure and 60 mg eugenol impregnated onto polyvinyl chloride one-inch square laminated dispenser (Plato Industries, Inc., Houston, Texas) and were checked either weekly in areas where traps were spaced at 300 feet or every three weeks where traps were spaced at 900 or 1800 feet.
-In the Northeast Ridge Zone and Northeast Delta Zone traps were baited with 10 mg of grandlure impregnated onto polyvinyl chloride one-inch square laminated dispensers (Plato Industries, Inc., Houston, Texas).
-Grandlure dispensers were replaced weekly, leaving the dispenser from the previous cycle in addition to the new dispenser.
-Therefore, each dispenser was left in the trap for a total of two weeks.
-Every fourth week one-inch by half-inch laminated polyvinyl chloride dispensers impregnated with 0.6 gm of dichlorvos (DDVP) (Plato Industries, Inc., Houston, Texas), were placed in each trap to kill weevils as they entered traps. - b.
-Trap lines were deployed in April 2005 along north south highways linking the Southeast, Central, Northeast Ridge and Northeast Delta.
+In 2007 all ABWEP Zone traps were baited with combo lure, 25 mg of grandlure and 60 mg eugenol impregnated onto polyvinyl chloride oneinch square laminated dispenser (Plato Industries, Inc., Houston, Texas) and were inspected either weekly in areas where spaced at 300 or 900 feet or every three weeks where traps were spaced at 1800 feet.
+Grandlure dispensers were replaced tri-weekly, leaving the dispenser from the previous cycle in addition to the new dispenser.
+Therefore, each dispenser was left in the trap for a total of six weeks.
+On the same schedule as listed for grandlure replacement one-inch by half-inch laminated polyvinyl chloride dispensers impregnated with 0.6 gm of dichlorvos (DDVP) (Plato Industries, Inc., Houston, Texas), were placed in each trap to kill weevils as they entered traps. - b.
+Trap lines were deployed in April 2007 along north south highways linking the Central, Northeast Ridge and Northeast Delta.
 Trap lines were also deployed along east west highways through the Northeast Ridge Zone and Northeast Delta Zone.
 Trap line information was gathered to evaluate differences in weevil catches in active eradication zones.
 Traps were placed every mile along selected hi-ways.
-Traps were inspected weekly throughout the 2005 season.
+Traps were inspected weekly throughout the 2007 season.
 Grandlure dispensers and insecticide kill strips were used as described above (Figure 2). - 2.
-Field Survey: The purpose of the survey was to access the level of boll weevil damage inside active eradication zones.
+Field Survey: The purpose of the survey was to establish the level of boll weevil damage inside active eradication zones.
 The eradication zones included in the survey were the Southwest Zone, Southeast Zone, Central Zone, Northeast Ridge Zone and Northeast Delta.
 Ten randomly selected fields from each county located in the above zones were surveyed.
 One hundred hostable (squares, blooms and/or green bolls) cotton fruit were randomly collected while scouts walked along a circular pattern extending into a large portion of each field.
-This survey was conducted the first week of September 2005.
+This survey was conducted the first week of September 2007.
 All collected cotton fruit was examined for evidence of boll weevil damage and the percent damage for each field was calculated.
 The overall percent of boll weevil damage was then calculated for each county and zone.